Description

 - 18F-DCFPyL (PSMA): prostate-specific radiopharmaceutical with elective indication for biochemical recurrence after primary treatment, with PSA values even below 1 ng/ml.

-In addition to PET/CT scintigraphy, the department performs conventional scintigraphic examinations, which are essential to investigate various aspects of the disease:
+In addition to PET/CT, the department performs conventional scintigraphy to investigate different aspects of oncological and metabolic disease:

-- Total body bone scintigraphy: for the study of bone metabolism and early detection of skeletal secondarisms from various malignancies
+- Total body bone scintigraphy: evaluates bone metabolism and enables early detection of skeletal metastases from various cancers.

-- Lymphatic and lymphoglandular scintigraphy for sentinel lymph node detection in breast, gynecologic, urologic, and melanoma pathology
+- Lymphatic and lymph node scintigraphy: identifies sentinel lymph nodes in breast, gynecologic, urologic, and melanoma cancers.

-- Liver scintigraphy: diagnostic test preparatory to radioembolization treatment
+- Liver scintigraphy: preparatory test for radioembolization treatment.

-The department also performs therapeutic treatments with radiopharmaceuticals, including radioembolization (TARE).
-In this case, Yttrio-90-labeled microspheres are used, introduced directly into the vessels feeding the liver tumors (primary or inoperable metastatic), with the aim of targeting the tumor from within in a targeted manner and with low side effects.
+The department also provides therapeutic treatments with radiopharmaceuticals, including radioembolization (TARE).
+Yttrium-90-labeled microspheres are delivered directly into the vessels supplying liver tumors (primary or unresectable metastases) allowing targeted tumor irradiation with minimal systemic side effects.

 Contact